Access Based Enumeration Traverse Folder Service

 ABE Traverse Folder

-permission must be set to all folders from the parent folder to the
+To grant access to a single (deep) subfolder without making the whole path visible, you can set a Traverse Folder permission.
+The permission must be set to all folders from the parent folder to the target folder.

-easily build and manage an intuitive folder authorization structure.
+Together with ABE and Traverse Folder Service of FirstAttribute you can easily build and manage an intuitive folder authorization structure.

 ABE is used to hide folders and files to users which do not have an appropriate access permission.
 The benefits are:

 - improved clarity of the directory trees for the user

 - enhanced data security